Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 66-point total in five of 12 games this season.
+- Ohio State and its opponents have combined to put up more than 65.5 points in five of 12 games this season.

-- The two teams combine to average 81 points per game, 15 more than the total in this contest.
+- The two teams combine to score 81 points per game, 15.5 more than the over/under in this contest.

-- These two squads combine to surrender 41.5 points per game, 24.5 fewer than this contest's over/under.
+- The 41.5 combined points per game that these two squads have allowed this season are 24 fewer than the 65.5 total in this contest.

-- Buckeyes games have an average total of 64.4 points this season, 1.6 fewer than Saturday's over/under.
+- The Buckeyes and their opponents score an average of 64.4 points per game, 1.1 fewer than Saturday's total.

-- The 52.4 PPG average total in Utes games this season is 13.6 points fewer than this game's over/under.
+- The 65.5 over/under in this game is 13.1 points higher than the 52.4 average total in Utes games this season.

 Ohio State Stats and Trends

-- In Ohio State's 12 games this season, it has seven wins against the spread.
+- Ohio State has played 12 games, with seven wins against the spread.

-- The Buckeyes have been favored by 6.5 points or more 12 times this season and are 7-5 ATS in those games.
+- This season, the Buckeyes have an against the spread record of 7-5 in their 12 games as a favorite of 6.5 points or more.

-- Ohio State has hit the over in 58.3% of its opportunities this year (seven times over 12 games with a set point total).
+- Ohio State's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).

-- Ohio State is 7-5 against the spread and 10-2 overall in games when it records more than 20.6 points.
+- Ohio State is 7-5 against the spread and 10-2 overall in games when it scores more than 20.6 points.

-- When Ohio State piles up more than 316.9 yards, the team is 7-5 against the spread and 10-2 overall.
+- Ohio State is 7-5 against the spread and 10-2 overall when the team churns out over 316.9 yards.

 - The Buckeyes have nine giveaways this season, while the Utes have 14 takeaways .